Lufthansa CEO ignores barrage of questions on pilot's depression

 Insurance sources have said that insurers will stand behind their liability policies for Lufthansa and Germanwings, despite Tuesday's revelation.

-Germany's Allianz, which is coordinating the insurance response, said all claims arising from the crash would be handled fully, fairly and as quickly as possible.
+Germany's Allianz (ALVG.DE), which is coordinating the insurance response, said all claims arising from the crash would be handled fully, fairly and as quickly as possible.

-The insurer's puts the total cost of the crash at $300 million, but has said the figure could rise or fall as new information becomes available.
+The insurer's puts the total cost of the crash at $300 million (203.10 million pounds), but has said the figure could rise or fall as new information becomes available.

 "The reserve figure has no effect on how individual claims will be evaluated and assessed," an Allianz spokeswoman said.